William Herbert Wallace: Later life and death

-After his successful appeal, Wallace returned to his job in insurance but public opinion in the areas where he lived and worked was strongly of the view that he had been guilty and had 'got away with it'.
-Many of Wallace's previous customers shunned him; he was subjected to hate mail and physical threats and had to take a clerical job at his employer's head office.
-At the same time, he moved to a bungalow in Bromborough, Wirral.
-His private diaries speak of his anguish at the loss of his wife, and whether they would be reunited in the afterlife, and his growing belief in the guilt of a former colleague, and the fear even that he (Wallace) might be murdered by the same person.
-Testimony from a colleague, voiced in 1981, indicated that Wallace had declined an operation which might have prolonged his life.
-On 26 February 1933, less than two years after the appeal, and still employed by Prudential, William Herbert Wallace died aged 54 from uraemia and pyelonephritis at Clatterbridge Hospital.
-He was buried in Anfield Cemetery with his wife.
+After his successful appeal, Wallace returned to his job in insurance but resigned after suffering from declining health and moved to the Wirral.
+On 26 February 1933, less than two years after the appeal, he died from uraemia and pyelonephritis at Clatterbridge Hospital at age 54.
+He is buried in Anfield Cemetery with his wife.

 Richard Gordon Parry

 Jonathan Goodman, 1960s

 In the 1960s, crime writer Jonathan Goodman made inquiries that led him to a junior employee at Prudential who had worked with Wallace.
 This man had done some of Wallace's collection work for him when the older man had been ill in 1928.
 Wallace had then had first-hand evidence that the younger man did not pay in all the premiums which he had collected.
 Yet for whatever reason, Wallace did not seem to have passed this information on to his employer.
 About a year later, the young man left Prudential to join another insurance firm.
 Wallace was later told that while this man had not been sacked he had left under something of a cloud, his father making up some of his son's shortfall.
 The young man was also acquainted with Julia.
 Goodman mentioned him, but not by name, in his book The Killing of Julia Wallace.